sancarn/Innovyze-ICM-Libraries/docs/Infoworks-ICM/README.md

 Useful where ICM Exchange is running as a service, where the "user" has no settings of it own.

-Returns an error string – an empty string indicates success.
+Returns an error string.
+An empty string indicates success.
 Note, however, that any valid units will be applied, regardless of whether there are any errors with other lines of the file.